hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 ```bash
  $ python setup.py build
 ```
-Once the installation process is finished, you can begin developing C8DB application in Python.
+Once the installation process is finished, you can begin developing C8 database application in Python.

 ### Usage
-In order to operate on C8DB entities from within your application, you need to establish a connection to a particular region(server) then use it to open or create any resource on that server.
+In order to operate on C8 database entities from within your application, you need to establish a connection to a particular region(server) then use it to open or create any resource on that server.

 PyC8 manages server connections through the conveniently named C8Client class.